Greek Reporter

-Greek Reporter is a news organization covering Greek people around the world.
-It functions as a news agency and online portal consisting of a collection of internet news web sites for Greek people and people of Greek descent who live and work in and outside Greece.
+Greek Reporter is a news organization covering Greeks around the world.
+It functions as a news agency and online portal consisting of a collection of internet news web sites for Greek people and people of Greek descent who live and work in and outside of Greece.

 History

 Greek Reporter was founded in 2008 by Anastasios (Tasos) Papapostolou as Greek Hollywood Reporter, a news portal for the Greek community in the entertainment business.
 Two years later, the site expanded in order to target all Greek diaspora and changed its name to Greek Reporter.